 VI.
-EMERGENCY USE OF A HUMANITARIAN USE DEVICE THAT IS NOT YET IRB APPROVED
+EMERGENCY USE OF AN HUMANITARIAN USE DEVICE THAT IS NOT YET IRB APPROVED

-- A. In accordance with 21 CFR 814.124(a), if a physician in an emergency situation determines that approval for the use of a HUD cannot be obtained from the IRB in time to prevent serious harm or death to a patient, a HUD may be administered without prior approval by the IRB. - B. The IRB must be notified of the emergency use within 5 working days of the use of the device, following the same procedures as for emergency use of an investigational device, and using the Emergency Use Initial Notification Form posted in the IRBNet Forms and Templates library. - C. The physician should ensure that appropriate patient protection measures are addressed before the device is used. - D. In addition to addressing the patient protection measures, prior FDA approval of the HUD for emergency use may be required just as it is for emergency use of an investigational device. - E. A physician who wishes to use a device for emergency use should provide the IDE sponsor with the following: - 1.
+- A. In accordance with 21 CFR 814.124(a), if a physician in an emergency situation determines that approval for the use of a HUD cannot be obtained from the IRB in time to prevent serious harm or death to a patient, a HUD may be administered without prior approval by the IRB. - B. The IRB must be notified of the emergency use within 5 working days of the use of the device, following the same procedures as for emergency use of an investigational device, and using the Emergency Use Initial Notification Form posted in the IRBNet forms library. - C. The physician should ensure that appropriate patient protection measures are addressed before the device is used. - C. In addition to addressing the patient protection measures, prior FDA approval of the HUD for emergency use may be required just as it is for emergency use of an investigational device. - D. A physician who wishes to use a device for emergency use should provide the IDE sponsor with: - 1.
 A description of the patient's condition and the circumstances necessitating treatment with the device, - 2.
 A discussion of why alternative therapies are unsatisfactory, - 3.
-Information to address the patient protection measures. - F. For emergency use of a HUD, the physician should provide this information to the HDE holder, who may need to submit a HDE amendment for FDA approval before the use occurs.
+Information to address the patient protection measures. - E. For emergency use of a HUD, the physician should provide this information to the HDE holder, who may need to submit an HDE amendment for FDA approval before the use occurs. - F. If the request is approved, the physician should follow the instructions of the device manufacturer for an appropriate schedule for monitoring the patient, based on the recommendations for approved use of the HUD. - G. Submission of a follow-up report to the sponsor and/or the FDA may be required. - H. The physician should submit a request for full IRB approval of the HUD for future use, following the instructions above in section IV, as soon as possible to avoid the need for emergency use in the future.